Posted on Sep 30, 2021

 What is a Static Character?
-Definition and Examples
+Definition and Mistakes to Avoid

 A static character is a type of character who experiences little to no internal change over the course of the story.
 Even as the plot develops, their personalities, beliefs, and characterization stay the same.
 Examples of static characters in literature include Sherlock Holmes, Atticus Finch from To Kill a Mockingbird, and Mrs. Bennett from Pride and Prejudice.